evhub/coconut/DOCS.md

 <string>:14: error: Incompatible types in assignment (expression has type "int", variable has type "str")
 ```

 Sometimes, MyPy will not know how to handle certain Coconut constructs, such as `addpattern`.
-For the `addpattern` case, it is recommended to pass `--allow-redefinition` (i.e. run `coconut <args> --mypy --allow-redefinition`), though in some cases `--allow-redefinition` may not be sufficient.
-In that case, simply put a `# type: ignore` comment on the Coconut line which is generating the line MyPy is complaining about (you can figure out what line this is using `--line-numbers`) and the comment will be added to every generated line.
+For the `addpattern` case, it is recommended to pass `--allow-redefinition` to MyPy (i.e. run `coconut <args> --mypy --allow-redefinition`), though in some cases `--allow-redefinition` may not be sufficient.
+In that case, either hide the offending code using [`TYPE_CHECKING`](#type-checking) or put a `# type: ignore` comment on the Coconut line which is generating the line MyPy is complaining about (you can figure out what line this is using `--line-numbers`) and the comment will be added to every generated line.

 ## Operators